-After stocking up on too many Pastel de Natas, make your way to the stunning Jerónimos Monastery which is only a 3 minute walk away.
-Along with the Belém Tower, this UNESCO world heritage site is one of the most visited sites in Lisbon.
+After stocking up on too many Pastel de Natas, make your way to the Jerónimos Monastery which is only a 3 minute walk away.
+Along with the Belém Tower, this UNESCO World Heritage Site is one of the most visited landmarks of Lisbon.

 Construction of the Jerónimos Monastery began in 1502 under King Manuel I but it took a century until it was fully completed in 1604.
 This impressive Gothic style church is one of the most beautiful churches in all of Portugal.

-Entrance to the main chapel is free however if you wish to enter the monastery it costs €10 each.
+Entrance to the main chapel is free however if you wish to enter the monastery it costs €10 per person.
 If you’re already planning to visit the Belém Tower, you might as well purchase the combo ticket for €13.00 which includes both attractions.

 Padrão dos Descobrimentos